Is Trump a sociopath?

 I personally believe that it’s ludicrous to call “ethics” and “fairness” into the equation when the president brags about the efficiency of his nuclear arsenal ready at his fingertip.

-It’s not a political statement caring and worrying for the potential consequences of a president who threatens a nuclear war.
+It’s not a political statement caring and worrying about the potential consequences of a president who threatens a nuclear war.

 It’s what every good and sensible person should do.